-Hypoxia-inducible factor 1 (HIF-1) is a heterodimeric transcriptional factor consisting of HIF-1 α and HIF-1 β subunits (Semenza 1999).
+Hypoxia-inducible factor 1 (HIF-1) is a heterodimeric transcriptional factor consisting of HIF-1 $\alpha$ and HIF-1ß subunits (Semenza 1999).
 HIF-1 acts as a master regulator of numerous hypoxia-inducible genes including VEGF (Levy et al. 1995) and Flt-1 (Gerber et al. 1997) which are related to angiogenesis.
-The biological activity of HIF-1 is determined by the expression and activity of the HIF-1 α subunit (Jiang et al. 1997).
-Targeted inactivation of HIF-1 α in the mice results in abnormal vascular development and embryonic lethality (Iyer et al. 1998).
-In $HIF1\alpha^{-/-}$ mice, defects in angiogenesis have been observed in the developing embryonic tissue, suggesting that HIF-1 α play a crucial role in angiogenesis.
-Under normoxia, HIF-1 α protein is rapidly degraded by the ubiquitin-proteasome pathway by binding of the von Hipple-Lindau tumor suppressor protein (Salceda and Caro 1997, Maxwell et al. 1999).
-However a previous study has shown expression of HIF-1 α protein even in control muscle (Stroka et al. 2001), suggesting that HIF-1 α protein may be normoxically stabilized in skeletal muscle.
-Therefore, HIF-1 α may be involved in expression of VEGF and Flt-1 in response to HU.
+The biological activity of HIF-1 is determined by the expression and activity of the HIF-1 $\alpha$ subunit (Jiang et al. 1997).
+Targeted inactivation of HIF-1 $\alpha$ in the mice results in abnormal vascular development and embryonic lethality (Iyer et al. 1998).
+In HIF1 $\alpha^{-1}$ mice, defects in angiogenesis have been observed in the developing embryonic tissue, suggesting that HIF-1 $\alpha$ plays a crucial role in angiogenesis.
+Under normoxia, HIF-1a protein is rapidly degraded by the ubiquitin-proteasome pathway by binding of the von Hipple-Lindau tumor suppressor protein (Salceda and Caro 1997, Maxwell et al. 1999).
+However, a previous study has shown expression of HIF- $1\alpha$ protein even in control muscle (Stroka et al. 2001), suggesting that HIF-1 $\alpha$ protein may be normoxically stabilized in skeletal muscle.
+Therefore, HIF-1 $\alpha$ may be involved in expression of VEGF and Flt-1 in response to HU.

-VEGF, the most potent endothelial-specific mitogen, plays a crucial role in vasculogenesis and angiogenesis (Ferrara 1999).
+VEGF, the most potent endothelium-specific mitogen, plays a crucial role in vasculogenesis and angiogenesis (Ferrara 1999).
 VEGF exerts its biological effects through two tyrosine kinase receptors, fms-like tyrosine kinase (Flt-1) and a kinase insert domain-containing receptor/fetal liver kinase-1 (KDR/Flk-1), expressed predominantly on endothelial cells (Ferrara 2001).
 These two receptors exhibit markedly different signaling and biological properties (Ferrara 2001).
 KDR/Flk-1 is considered to be the major mediator of several physiological and pathological effects of VEGF on endothelial cells (Cross et al. 2003).
-KDR/Flk-1 has been implicated in VEGF survival signals in endothelial cells through the phosphatidylinositol 3'-kinase PI3-kinase/Akt-dependent pathway (Gerber et al. 1998).
+KDR/Flk-1 has been implicated in VEGF survival signals in endothelial cells through the phosphatidylinositol 3'-kinase PI3kinase/Akt-dependent pathway (Gerber et al. 1998).
 This pathway is thought to be important in protection from apoptosis (Yao and Cooper 1995).
 Neuropilin-1 is also a VEGF receptor that modulates VEGF binding to KDR and may regulate VEGF-induced angiogenesis (Soker et al. 1998).
 Therefore, VEGF signaling, at least in part, mediated by KDR/Flk-1/neuropilin-1 may be attenuated, resulting in capillary regression induced by HU.

-Angiopoietins are also angiogenic factors that make essential contributions to the maturation, stabilization, and remodeling of the vasculature (Fam $et\ al.\ 2003$).
+Angiopoietins are also angiogenic factors that contributions to the maturation, make essential stabilization, and remodeling of the vasculature (Fam et al. 2003).
 The biological effects of angiopoietin are mediated by another tyrosine kinase receptor, the tyrosine kinase with Ig and EGF homology domain-2 (Tie-2), which, like the VEGF receptors, is expressed primarily on endothelial cells (Schnurch and Risau 1993).
-The angiopoietins act in concert with VEGF (Asahara $et\ al.\ 1998$) and are critically important for angiogenesis.
-Angiopoietin-1/Tie-2 signaling modulates vessel maturation and maintains vessel integrity through the recruitment of pericyte-endothelial cell whereas angiopoietin-2 blocks angiopoietin-1/Tie-2 signaling, loosening vascular structure, leading vessel regression and apoptosis in the absence of VEGF (Fam $et\ al.\ 2003$).
-Therefore, the hypothesis of the current study is that (1) alterations in expression of HIF-1 α may be associated with those of VEGF and Flt-1; (2)

-VEGF/KDR/Flk-1/neuropilin-1 and angiopoietin-1/Tie-2 signaling may be attenuated, contributing to capillary regression induced by HU.
+The angiopoietins act in concert with VEGF (Asahara et al. 1998) and are critically important for angiogenesis.
+Angiopoietin-1/Tie-2 signaling modulates vessel maturation and maintains vessel integrity through the recruitment of pericyte-endothelial cell, whereas angiopoietin-2 blocks angiopoietin-1/Tie-2 signaling, loosening vascular structure, leading vessel regression and apoptosis in the absence of VEGF (Fam et al. 2003).
+Therefore, the hypothesis of the current study is that 1) alterations in expression of HIF-1 $\alpha$ may be associated with those of VEGF and Flt-1, and 2) VEGF/KDR/Flk-1/neuropilin-1 and angiopoietin-1/Tie-2 signaling may be attenuated, contributing to capillary regression induced by HU.

 To test these hypotheses, we investigated alterations in the expression of these angiogenic factors and their receptors in mouse gastrocnemius muscle after HU.
-We demonstrated these angiogenic factors would be down-regulated concomitant with capillary regression after HU.
+We demonstrated these angiogenic factors would be down-regulated concomitantly with capillary regression after HU.